Silvestre08/AspNet/WebApi/WebApiFundamentals/CityInfo/README.md

 This web api was started as the template for web APIs in visual studio.
 The only nugget package that gets imported out-of-the box is the Swashbuckler, so we use the open API standard to document the API (swagger).
-It is basically a new endpoint with a web ui documenting all the enpoints of an api.
+It is basically a new endpoint documenting all the enpoints of the api.

 _LaunchSettings.json_ is an important file in the template.
 It is used to setup the local environment for development.
 It is not deployed and it contains profile settings.
 An http profile and a https profile that is used by kestrel server to launch the project.
 Another profile is IIS server to launch the project using the iis.
-The profile dictates the url the profile runs on and the port.
+The profile dictates the url the application runs on and the port.

 ## Solution structure

 _AppSettings.json_ contains application settings with some default configuration, like logging.
 By default, it also create AppSettings.Development.json that allows us to override some default settings just for our development environment.
-We have a Controllers folder with a default controller (part of the mvc part).
+We have a Controllers folder with a default controller (it is related with the MVC architecture).
 CityInfo.API.http can be removed.
-It is used to test the api but we can do that with postman.
+It is used to test the api from visual studio but we can do that with postman.
+We elaborate more on this file on the testing section.
 Program.cs contains the startup the application, in this case a web application that needs to be hosted.
 The builder can be used for that.
 It is here that dependency injection gets configured as well.
 The last section configures the API middlewares.
 The way the middleware gets configured dictates how the requests get processed.
-The middleware added result in a request pipeline.
-The order on which these middleware are added matters:
+The middlewares added result in a request pipeline.
+The order on which these middlewares are added matters:
 ![](requestPipeline.png)

 The result of the middleware processing is a response.
 Middleware that can be added are, for example, authentication middlewares or diagnostics middlewares.
 Each component in the pipeline chooses to pass the request to the next component on the pipeline or not.
 On example of that is the authentication middleware.
 If authentication is not successful, the request does not get processed.
+This pipeline ressembles one famous gang of four design patterns: chain of responsibility.
 In _Program.cs_ we also observe code that checks on which environment the application is running.
 Asp.Net, by default, contains the environments: Development, Staging and Production.
 The application host provides a way of accessing the application environment.